Getting interviews at top tech companies is hard.

 Referrals help you get your foot in the door at companies.

-However, companies like Google go through hundreds of resumes every month.
-It can be overwhelming to find candidates who are right to advance and which ones to put aside.
+However, companies like Google review thousands of resumes every month.
+It can be overwhelming to determine which candidates are right to advance and which ones to put aside.

 This means it's hard to stand out when you just applying online.